OpenVotingTechnologyGroup/VoteTrackerPlus/src/vtp/README.md

 ## 4) Current Development Process

-The current development process is in flux as the project is still being occasionally refactored as needed.
+The current development process has mostly settled on using poetry to manage the python environment and python packages.
+For MacOS, homebrew is used to install pipx and pipx is used to install poetry.
+Thus, there is one set of standard packages (homebrew) with a single pipx installation (nominally found in /opt/homebrew/bin/pipx for Apple Silicon) and a single poetry (nominally found in /Users/homebrew/.local/bin/poetry when using an isolated homebrew account to manage homebrew packages).
+And then poetry is used to manage the pythons needed for each poetry python environment.

 ### 4.1) One time poetry installation

-Currently Votetracker+ is using [poetry](https://python-poetry.org/) as the python package and dependency manager.
-The base python is currently 3.10.
-However, any python environment manager the employs pyproject.toml files can be used.

 Mac example: